IuliiaKonovalova/e-commerce/README.md

 **Deployed website: [Link to website](https://wowder.herokuapp.com/)**

-This is a e-commerce website that allows to sell various types of products.
+"WoWder" is an e-commerce website that allows customers to buy various products.
 It has a login system, a shopping cart, a checkout system, and a payment system.
 Loyal customers can get discounts on their purchases by using the coupon system.
-This website has an notification system that allows users to be notified when a product is available if they left a request for it.
+This website has a notification system that allows users to be notified when a product is available if they submit a request.
-In addition, the website has a personnel functionality which allows admin, manager, logistics, and other personnel to manage the website.
-The decision to implement multiple personnel roles was made due to the desire to make the project as scalable as possible as well as reusable in a real world.
+In addition, the website has a personnel functionality that allows admin, manager, logistics, and other personnel to manage the website.
+The decision to implement multiple personnel roles was made due to the desire to create the project as scalable as possible and reusable in the real world.

 ---